Sovos Docs

 Sovos performs the necessary semantic, syntactic, and legal validations.

-Sovos sends status response to the supplier's PEPPOL Access Point.
+Sovos sends the status response to the supplier's PEPPOL Access Point.

-Step 4: Sovos sends response to the buyer
+Step 4: Sovos sends the response to the buyer

 Step 5: Sovos makes the document available

-Sovos stores the retrieved documents and makes them available to buyers for retrieval.
+Sovos stores the retrieved document and makes it available for buyers to retrieve.

-To retrieve the application responses, use the following API method:
+To retrieve the application responses, use the following API endpoint:

-The supplier can send a GET request to the /notifications/{countryCode} endpoint to retrieve application responses that match the set search criteria.
-The following query parameters can be set:
+The supplier can send a GET request to the /notifications/BE endpoint to retrieve application responses that match the set search criteria.
+To make this request, set the following query parameters:

 NameTypeRequiredDefaultDescription

-pageintegerNoTo specify the page to be returned, set the value between 1 and 10.
+pageintegerNoTo specify the page to be returned, use a value between 1 and 10.

 Request sample